-If your installation has been equipped with a de-stratification pump wired from the heater, a pump symbol
+If your installation has been equipped with a destratification pump wired from the Heater, a Pump symbol will show on the display when it is running.

 Other symbols

 If the wrong buttons are pressed it is possible that an engineering mode might be accidentally entered and different symbols will be displayed.
 In this instance, do not press any buttons for at least 60 seconds and the control will revert back to a normal display.